What is it like to live in Macau?

 I know that there is a place called Macau, but I didn’t know where it was on the map.

-2. Why did you choose to live in Macau?
+Why did you choose to live in Macau?

-3. How did you prepare to move to Macau?
+How to prepare for moving to Macau?

 To be honest, there wasn’t much preparation.

-I’ve just read a couple of articles about Macau, the jobs, the life, and the culture.
+I’ve just read a couple of articles about Macau, the jobs, life, and the culture.
 I was still young during the move, and I wasn’t really prepared to be an expat.

 It helped that I have a relative who supported my transition.

-4. Did you experience any discrimination in Macau?
+Did you experience any discrimination in Macau?

 But for promotion for work?
 That’s entirely a different matter.
 The government does prioritize locals, so promotions are hard to come by.

-5. How to overcome culture shock in Macau?
+How to overcome culture shock in Macau?

 I think it is not a matter of overcoming it but embracing it.
 I decided to be an expat, so I prepared myself that it would be different from what I grew up with.

-6. How to deal with the difficulties of living in Macau?
+How to deal with the difficulties of living in Macau?

 There are lots of difficulties during the adjustment period.